 Tzatziki Sauce Recipe – this greek yogurt cucumber dip tastes great with grilled meat or fish!
-You never want to buy Tzatziki at the store again after trying my easy authentic tzatziki recipe.
+You never want to buy Tzatziki at the store again after trying this easy authentic recipe that is made with only a few ingredients and taste so delicious.

 I’m a big fan of the Mediterranean cuisine!
 I love things like Spaghetti alla Carbonara or Greek Salad.
 And especially Italian gelato!
 After visiting all those countries many times on holiday, I think I’m a bit spoiled.
 If you’ve ever tasted authentic Pizza in Italy or Gyros with Tzatziki in Greece, you know what I mean!
-You can’t go back, you know how it should taste and that can be a problem!
+You know how it should taste and that can be a problem!

-The Greek dish I probably love the most is Tzatziki Sauce!
+The Greek dish I probably love the most is Tzatziki!
 It tastes so good!
 I could lick out the bowl every time we make it.
 It’s a really refreshing sauce which tastes great with bread, vegetables, meat, and fish – perfect for summer BBQs.

 Every supermarket here sells it but it doesn’t taste as good as in Greece.
 It’s often watery and not made with real Greek yogurt.
-So I make my own Tzatziki.
+So I make my own Greek Tzatziki.
 It’s really easy to make with simple ingredients and I guarantee you it’s the most authentic recipe for tzatziki sauce!
 It’s always a hit when I serve it at parties or family dinners.

 For a real gyro sauce recipe, you need real full-fat Greek yogurt like Fage Total.
 Don’t use the 0% or 2% kind!
 Tzatziki is a healthy dip even if you use full-fat yogurt.
 1 cup of full-fat Fage Total has 220 calories which is quite reasonable in my opinion.